thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 The benefit of sketching out your integration/deployment process (the sequence of steps), is that intuitively you will discover the tasks that can be automated.
 The more tasks that can be safely automated the more 'continuous' the integration of changes to production will be.

-![Continuous Integration pipeline planning](/images/ci_pipeline_planning_800x600.jpg)
+![Continuous Integration pipeline planning](/images/ci_pipeline_planning_800x600.jpg) *Continuous Integration pipeline planning*

 If you don’t yet have an integration pipeline then creating one from scratch can be confusing.
 Particularly so, if you don’t come from a development background, or are new to Git and deployment of code to production.
 I am using 'production' as a catch-all term for 'the code-storage-place that must remain stable'.

 What should your Source Code Management workflow look like?
 What's the best repository structure, which depends on or informs  how the team share code?
 Should the integration pipeline (Jenkins) be defined before or after the source code control (Git) workflow?

-To avoid paralysis in the face of multiple interrelated chicken and egg decisions, just apply some Agile thinking.
-Iterate!
+To avoid paralysis in the face of multiple interrelated chicken and egg decisions, just apply some Agile thinking.   *Iterate!*

 To work well a CI workflow depends on people doing what they say they will do.
-Developers should be lazy (aka efficient), striving for the minimal effort that provides greatest gains.
+DevOps people should be lazy (aka efficient), striving for the minimal effort that provides greatest gains.
 A workflow that is light and efficient, with repetitive boring tasks automated, has a good chance of success.
 Stand-ups become a vital hub, because there is a genuine need to communicate and coordinate code/feature/integration state.

-Begin with the basic components of your overall workflow, with the expectation of moulding them as understanding develops.
-The important thing is to *do something*, even if it turns out to be not quite what you end up with.
+Begin with the basic components of your overall workflow (*code -> git repos -> testing -> prod*), with the expectation of moulding them as understanding develops.
 It’s all experience and learning, which feeds back into the design as an interative process.
 With open tools such as Git, Jenkins, etc, there is no definitely correct way to do things.

 This is not definitive in any way, nor is it intended to be 'best practice'.
 It is intended merely to expose some of the human aspects of continuous integration, and raise some points for consideration.